-One in-person, open-house style public meeting will be held.
+An in-person public meeting will be held at two locations within the study area to provide an opportunity for the public to give feedback on the design options and alternative refinements made since scoping.
 The open house style format will allow the public to come and go any time within a two-hour period (typically 6 p.m. - 8 p.m.).
 A scripted PowerPoint presentation will be provided at 6:00 p.m.
-The purpose of the public meeting is to provide a status on the development of the project and an opportunity for the public to give feedback on the design options and alternatives.

-The public meeting venue will be reserved and secured after a site visit.
+Two public meeting venues will be reserved and secured after a site visit to each.
 The venue will provide adequate capacity, ample parking, ample room/space to disseminate information, and be Americans with Disabilities Act (ADA) accessible.
-Attempts will be made to secure one meeting location in the project area.
+Attempts will be made to secure meeting venues near the western and eastern portions of the study area.
 Uniformed officers will be hired to provide security at the meeting.